 Do I Need to Report Crypto to HMRC?
 The Complete Checklist

 But not every crypto transaction is taxable.
-Buying, holding, bridging, and wrapping are not disposals.
-The rules depend on what you did — not just whether you made a profit.
+Buying and holding are not disposals.
+A same-owner bridge or direct wrap can carry basis where the asset rights and beneficial ownership are preserved.
+The rules depend on what changed, not just whether a transaction exists on-chain.

 This guide is a complete checklist: when you need to report crypto to HMRC, when you don't, what counts as a disposal, the thresholds that trigger a Self Assessment obligation, and what happens if you haven't reported previous years.